Welcome to Shadowing and Observerships with UCHealth

 What is Shadowing?

-Shadowing is intended for staff, clinicians, students, potential employees, and administrative professionals.
+Shadowing is intended for staff, clinicians, students, and administrative professionals.
+Shadowing can be a part of a job interview.
 Current employees of UCHealth who want exposure beyond their "scope of practice" may also find it valuable.

 • Shadowers must find their own Sponsor.
 You can do so by searching on www.uchealth.org for Doctors, Locations and Specialties.